How to grow cucumbers

 • Harvest frequently to get more fruits during the season.

 Now you know how to choose and grow the best cucumbers, you just need to find plenty of ways to eat your bumper crops.
 We like ours sliced into sandwiches and added to long cold summer drinks to enjoy as the sun goes down!
-Check out our full range of salad seeds here or head to our cucumber hub page to find out more about growing and enjoying this crunchy salad staple.
+Check out our full range of salad seeds here, or head to our hub page to find out more about growing and enjoying cucumbers in your garden or greenhouse.
 Happy growing.

 Sue Sanderson T&M horticulturalist